ssandrews/Smoldyn/docs/Smoldyn/SmoldynManual.rst

 preceded by the statement ``bng`` and then the bng network name.
 Both forms are shown below.

+.. container:: description

    ``start_bng`` :math:`name`

    Start of BioNetGen block.
 The :math:`name` is the network name.
 It may be given here or it may be given afterwards with the ``name`` statement.
 If the name has not been used yet for a network, then a network is started.
 Between this instruction and ``end_bng``, all lines need to pertain to BioNetGen complexes.
 Parameters of one network can be listed in multiple blocks, or parameters for many networks can be listed in one block.

    ``end_bng``

    End of a block of bng definitions.
 Bng statements are no longer recognized but other simulation statements are.

    ``name`` :math:`name`

    Name of the bng network for editing.
 This statement is not required because the network name can also be given with ``start_bng``.
 This statement gives the name of the current network for editing, and creates a new network if needed.

    ``BNG2_path`` :math:`path`

    | Directory path and complete filename of BNG2.pl software.
-The default
+The
-  path for Mac and Linux systems is /usr/local/bin/BioNetGen/BNG2.pl and for Windows is C:
+     default path for Mac and Linux systems is /usr/local/bin/BioNetGen/BNG2.pl and for Windows is C:
    | Program Files
    | Smoldyn
    | BioNetGen
    | BNG2.pl.
-The :math:`path` parameter is allowed to have spaces in it.
+The :math:`path` parameter is allowed to have spaces in
+     it.

    ``multiply unimolecular_rate`` :math:`value`
    ``multiply bimolecular_rate`` :math:`value`

    Factor that will be multiplied with unimolecular and bimolecular reaction rates that are listed in the current network.
 This statement is useful for converting units if the rules file and Smoldyn file were written with different unit systems.

    ``monomer`` :math:`monomer_1\ monomer_2\ ...`
    ``monomers`` :math:`monomer_1\ monomer_2\ ...`

    Declares one or more monomer names.
 This statement is optional because monomer names are also inferred from the species long names and can be given using ``monomer_state`` or other monomer functions.
    This is primarily useful for enabling the use of the “all” designation for monomers in other monomer statements.

    ``monomer_difc`` :math:`monomer\ difc`

    The diffusion coefficient for monomer called :math:`monomer`.
 The monomer value can be a single monomer or can be “all” for all currently declared monomers.
 A monomer has a single diffusion coefficient, independent of its state.

    ``monomer_display_size`` :math:`monomer\ size`

    The display size for monomer called :math:`monomer`.
 The monomer value can be a single monomer or can be “all” for all currently declared monomers.
 A monomer has a single display size, independent of its state.

    ``monomer_color`` :math:`monomer\ color`
    ``monomer_color`` :math:`monomer\ red\ green\ blue`

    The color for monomer called :math:`monomer`.
 The monomer value can be a single monomer or can be “all” for all currently declared monomers.
 The color can be either a color word or the red, green, and blue color values.
 A monomer has a single color, independent of its state.

    ``monomer_state`` :math:`monomer\ state`

    The default state for a monomer.
 States can be any of: soln (same as fsoln), bsoln, front, back, up, and down (this list is ordered from lowest to highest precedence).
 These states are used when Smoldyn assigns states to reaction products, which are often composed of many monomers.

    ``expand_rules`` :math:`filename`

    Filename for a rules file written in the BNGL language, which should have a .bngl suffix.
 When Smoldyn encounters this statement, Smoldyn calls BNG2.pl to expand the file and save it as a .net file but does not then read the result.
 After this line, include a ``read_file`` statement and list the filename, now with a .net suffix, so that Smoldyn reads in the expanded network.
 There is typically very little error reporting if BNG2.pl encounters an error in the .bngl file.
 To see the errors, run Smoldyn with the -v command line option, for verbose operation, and then Smoldyn will display all of the BNG2.pl output.

 Statements for lattices
 ~~~~~~~~~~~~~~~~~~~~~~~